-If the medical professional and the parents are in a disagreement about the child's healthcare then an application to court can be made for the courts to decide what is in the best interests of the child.
-This is particularly important where the treatment is life saving, or life sustaining, in which case an emergency decision from the courts can often be obtained.
+If the medical professional and the parents are in a disagreement about the child’s healthcare, an application to court can be made for the courts to decide what is in the best interests of the child.
+This is particularly important where the treatment is life saving or life sustaining, in which case an emergency decision from the courts can often be obtained.

 Medical Professionals should only provide emergency treatment while waiting for a court decision where it is essential to preserve life or prevent serious deterioration and the patient suffering significant harm.